bimandika/linux-harden-docker/README.md

 # linux-hardening-docker
-This Project purposes to hardening linux based os using CIS (Central of Internet Security) hardening recommedation.
+This Project purposes to automate hardening linux servers, Currently there are several linux Distro

+Ubuntu 18.04
+CentOS 7
+Redhat Enterprise Linux 7
+Fedora 19
+Debian 10

+Current Security Roles Available:

-Please be aware that I'm not affiliated with CIS in any way and the data in this repository has absolutely no relation to CIS.
+CIS (Please be aware that I'm not affiliated with CIS in any way and the data in this repository has absolutely no relation to CIS.)

+In the Future this project will support Other Security Roles and Policy